wiresketch/Iconic/README.md

 ### Generating SVGs

-There is a Ruby script that ajust original SVG files.
+There is a Ruby script that ajusts original SVG files.
 This script can be found at _scripts/vector wiresketch/adjust-vector-svg.rb_.
 It ensures that all icons are centered inside a square 32x32 viewport, and adjusts all icons to use black stroke and fill.

 ##Licensing